flugg/laravel-responder/readme.md

 The response output is quite similar to Laravel's default, except it wraps the data inside a `data` field.
 It also includes a `success` field to quickly tell the user if the request was successful or not.

 ***
 _The `status` field is actually not part of the default serializer, but instead added by the package after serializing the data.
-You can disable this in the [configurations](#configurations)._
+You can disable this in the [configuration file](#configuration)._
 ***

 #### Fractal Serializers